Trou du Diable: Speleology

 Speleology and caving are the study and exploration of caves.
-Caution is required, caves are dangerous places which carry risks of serious injury or even death.
-Note: The Trou du Diable cave is only accessible by guided tours offered by the Portneuf Regional Natural Park.
+Caution is required, as caves are dangerous places which carry risks of serious injury or even death.
+The Trou du Diable cave is only accessible by guided tours offered by the Portneuf Regional Natural Park.

-The cave underground environment is an immense natural laboratory for caving, geomorphology, geology, biology, climatology and other disciplines.
+The underground cave environment is a natural laboratory for caving, geomorphology, geology, biology, climatology and other disciplines.

-The use of a glossary proves to be a valuable aid in defining the meaning of terms and meanings in current use within the speleological fraternity.

-The Trou du Diable is the second largest cave in Quebec, with a little over a kilometer of underground galleries, it's located east of the village of Saint-Casimir.
+The Trou du Diable is the second-largest cave in Quebec, with a little over a kilometer of underground galleries, it is located east of the village of Saint-Casimir.